kasparsd/php-multi-linter/README.md

 2. Run `parallel-lint` against the files in the [`tests` directory](tests) which is the default behaviour:

        docker compose run --rm -e PHPBIN=php8.2 php-multitool parallel-lint ./tests

+### `php-multitool` Alias

+Add an alias to your shell profile (e.g., `~/.bashrc` or `~/.zshrc`) for each version of PHP as needed:

+    alias php-multitool-8.4='docker run --rm -e PHPBIN=php8.4 -v .:/code ghcr.io/kasparsd/php-multitool:latest'

+and then use it like this:

+    php-multitool-8.4 composer global show

+## Available Tools

+All examples below assume that you're running the commands from the root of your PHP project directory.

+### phpcs and phpcbf (PHP_CodeSniffer)

+#### Check PHP 8 Compatibility of WordPress projects

+    docker run --rm -v .:/code -e PHPBIN=php8.4 ghcr.io/kasparsd/php-multitool:latest \
+        phpcs -p --standard=PHPCompatibilityWP --extensions=php .

 ## Credits